The Eilenberg-MacLane Spectrum of \mathbb{F}_1: Background and Notation

 \begin{rmk} Note that evaluation at $[1]\in\Delta^{\op}$ (in the ``new'' simplicial coordinate) gives a right inverse to the delooping $\mathfrak{B}\colon s^n\Mod_{\fun}\to s^{n+1}\Mod_{\fun}$.
 This seems to be the shadow of a kind of ``loops'' functor that can be applied to these sorts of iterated deloopings.
 Hence their $0^{th}$ level really can be thought of as an ``infinite loop space.'' \end{rmk}

+\begin{rmk} We reiterate that it is essential to avoid the geometric realization functor that Segal uses to reduce from bisimplicial sets to simplicial sets, thereby obtaining a delooping functor $\Gamma\Spaces_\ast\to\Gamma\Spaces_\ast$.
+Applying this functor will forcibly invert all $1$-morphisms, ensuring that not even the data of commutative monoids is retained. \end{rmk}

-\begin{defn} Given a $\Gamma$-object $X$ in a category $\CC$, we will refer to the simplicial object $\mathtt{s}^\ast X$ as \textit{the bar construction of~ $X$}.
+\begin{defn} Given a $\Gamma$-object $X$ in a category $\CC$, we will refer to the simplicial object $\mathtt{s}^\ast X$, equivalently $\mathfrak{B}X\langle 1\rangle$, as \textit{the bar construction of~ $X$}.
 In the case that $X=HA$ for $A$ an Abelian group, this is equal to the classical bar construction. \end{defn}

-\begin{rmk} The bar construction of $\mathbb{K}$, as defined in Example \ref{examples}, was computed in \cite{beardsley-dynkin}.
-To my knowledge, that paper and the present work are the only places in which such computations are made for $\fun$-modules which are not $\mathbb{E}_\infty$-spaces.
-This note is part of a general program of understanding ``homotopy theory over $\fun$.'' \end{rmk}

-\begin{defn} Given a category $\CC$ with finite coproducts and a zero object $\ast$, every object is uniquely an augmented commutative monoid with respect to the cocartesian symmetric monoidal structure, whose tensor product is the coproduct.
-For any object $X$, the unit morphism is the initial map $\ast\to X$ and the monoid structure map $X\vee X\to X$ is the fold map.
-This extends to a coproduct preserving functor $X^\vee\colon\Fin_\ast\to\CC$ is the usual way, and we refer to $\mathtt{s}^\ast X^{\vee}$ as the \textit{folding bar construction of $X$}. \end{defn}
+\begin{defn} Given a category $\CC$ with finite coproducts and a terminal object $\ast$, every pointed object is uniquely an augmented commutative monoid with respect to wedge sum (the coproduct in $\CC_\ast$).
+For any object $X$, the unit morphism is the pointing $\ast\to X$ and the monoid structure map $X\vee X\to X$ is the fold map.
+This extends to a coproduct preserving functor $X^\vee\colon\Fin_\ast\to\CC$ in the usual way, and we refer to $\mathtt{s}^\ast X^{\vee}$ as the \textit{folding bar construction of $X$}. \end{defn}

-\begin{rmk} As a symmetric monoidal functor out of the PROP for augmented commutative monoids, $X^\vee$ is determined entirely by: its value at $\ang{1}$; its value on the unit morphism $\ang{0}\to\ang{1}$ and the augmentation $\ang{1}\to\ang{0}$; its value on the transposition $\ang{2}\to\ang{2}$; its value on the face map $\ang{2}\to\ang{1}$.
-This makes it relatively easy to identify among $\Gamma$-objects. \end{rmk}

-\begin{rmk} We could also have defined a category of ``partial commutative monoids'' in $\CC$ as functors out of $\Fin_\ast$ whose Segal maps are all monomorphisms.
-In all the cases of interest to us, $X^\vee$ would then be the free partial monoid on $X$ (and it's not hard to see that in $\Set_\ast$ or $\mathrm{Top}_\ast$ this is entirely consistent with giving $X$ the simplest possible partial commutative monoid structure).
-This level of generality seems unnecessary for the time being. \end{rmk}